emacs-mirror/emacs/mps/manual/source/topic/finalization.rst

-A block that been registered for finalization becomes *finalizable* as soon as the :term:`garbage collector` observes that it would otherwise be :term:`reclaimed <reclaim>` (that is, the only thing keeping it alive is the fact that it needs to be finalized).
+A block that been registered for finalization becomes *finalizable* as soon as the :term:`garbage collector` observes that it would otherwise be :term:`reclaimed` (that is, the only thing keeping it alive is the fact that it needs to be finalized).
 If a block is finalizable the MPS may choose to finalize it (by posting a finalization message: see below) at *any* future time.

 .. note::